dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

   <img src="images/part1-tex-C-B.png"/>
 </td></tr></table>

 ----------------------------------------------------------------------
 ### Part 2: Handle initialization (45 min)

 Weirdly, this is --- by far --- the hardest part to get right:
-  1. One reason: if you get it wrong, your code may "work" fine.
+  1. If you get it wrong, your code may "work" fine.
 We are running with caches disabled, no branch prediction, and strongly-ordered memory accesses so many of the gotcha's can't come up.
 However, later, they will.
 And since at that point there will be more going on, it will be hard to figure out WTH is going wrong.

-  2. Because flaws relate to memory --- what values are returned from a read, or what values are written --- they give "impossible" bugs (e.g., a write to a location disappears despite you staring right at the store that does it, a branch is followed the wrong way despite its condition being true).
+  2. Because flaws relate to memory --- what values are returned from a read, or what values are written --- they give "impossible" bugs that you won't even be checking for, so won't see.
+(E.g., a write to a location disappears despite you staring right at the store that does it, a branch is followed the wrong way despite its condition being true).
   They are the ultimate memory corruption, but much fancier.

 So for this part, like the `uart` lab, you're going to have to rely very strongly on the documents from ARM and find the exact prose that states